Add To Favorites

 Capture amazing rain forest birds with a scratch-out crayon technique.

-To create your Tropical Bird at Night, use a thick layer of crayons to cover white paper with color.
+To accompany student writing, each will create a Tropical Bird at Night.
+To begin this project, students will add a thick layer of crayon to cover white paper with color.

 Cover the color with a dense layer of black Crayola crayon.

-Scratch lines with a craft stick through the top layer to reveal color beneath.
-If this is your first time using the scratch-out technique, experiment with it on scrap paper before scratching your tropical bird.
+Demonstrate for students how to scratch lines with a craft stick through the top layer to reveal color beneath.
+If this is the first time using the scratch-out technique, encourage students to experiment with it on scrap paper before scratching their tropical birds.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho